 ILGL Feature Article

-Submitted by Michael S. Hopkins and Christian G. Spesia (Spesia & Taylor)
+Submitted by Christian G. Spesia (Spesia & Taylor)

 While not exactly a new case, Pochie v.
 Cook County Officers Electoral Bd.
 289 Ill.
 App.
 3d 585 (Ill.
 App.
 1st Dist.
 1997) recently played a decisive role before a suburban municipal officers electoral board, which was called to hear an objector’s petition against certain candidates preceding the April 7th Consolidated Election.
 Pochie allowed those candidates, whose nominating papers had been objected to, to defeat the objector’s petition on a 2-615 motion to dismiss.
 The Circuit Court subsequently upheld the Electoral Board’s dismissal.